instructure/canvas-lms/doc/api/content_item.md

  content-item objects.

-The content-item object in this example is sending back a single LTI link that is to be launched in the current frame. the `url` specifies the lti launch point , and the `mediaType` specifies that it is an lti launch.
+The content-item object in this example is sending back a single LTI link that is to be launched in the current frame. the `url` specifies the lti launch point, and the `mediaType` specifies that it is an lti launch.

 ## Configuring Content-item